-Couples who have decided that their marriage is irretrievably broken and that they are so incompatible that their marriage cannot continue, may find that an uncontested divorce is right for them.
-In an uncontested divorce, the couple decides how the marital assets will be divided, how joint debts are paid (loans, credit cards, etc.), child custody & visitation.
-These agreements are documented in a Settlement Agreement.
+Couples who have decided that their marriage is irretrievably broken and that they are so incompatible that their marriage cannot continue, may find that a uncontested divorce (non-contested divorce) is right for them.
+In an uncontested divorce, the couple decides how the marital estate assets will be divided, how joint debts will be paid, child custody arrangement & the child visitation schedule.
+These agreements are documented in a settlement agreement by the divorce attorney.

 When the couple has minor children in an uncontested divorce, the settlement agreement must identify the custody agreement, visitation schedule and child support.
-There is little leeway in determining amounts to be paid by the ex-spouse for child support as Alabama determines such amounts based on gross incomes of the couple and a few other factors.
+There is little leeway in determining amounts to be paid by the non-custodial spouse for child support as Alabama determines such amounts based on gross incomes of the couple.

-Obtaining an Uncontested Divorce An uncontested divorce can be started with a phone call to my office.
-You can schedule an appointment or it can be handled by Email.
+Obtaining an Uncontested Divorce An uncontested divorce can be started with a phone call to our office.
+You can schedule an appointment to come in and go over the details of your case.
 All that is needed to get started is a valid credit/debit card.
 We accept American Express, Visa or Master Card.

 How Long Does it Take?
-It typically takes about 2-3 weeks for the documents to be completed and signed by the parties.
-After the case is filed with the Court, there is by law a 30-day cooling-off period starting from the date the complaint for divorce is filed with the Court.
+It typically takes about 1-2 weeks for the documents to be completed and signed by the parties.
+After the case is filed with the Court, there is by Alabama state law a 30-day cooling-off period starting from the date the complaint for divorce is filed with the Court.
 Decrees are usually issued and become final just after this 30-day period.